aleswita/VisualPaginator/readme.md

 #### More options
-You can change count items per page:
+You can set option, when user can set manualy items per page:
 ```php
 $visualPaginator->canSetItemsPerPage();
 ```